National Dietetic Requirements

 Graduates who currently successfully complete the ACEND-accredited UNR Dietetic Internship Program at the University of Nevada, Reno are eligible to take the CDR credentialing exam to become a RDN.
 After January 1, 2024, a master’s degree will also be required to be eligible to take the CDR credentialing exam.

-For more information about educational pathways to become a RDN please click Routes to Meeting Eligibilty Requirements for Registration Exam for Dietitians After 1/1/2024.
+For more information about educational pathways to become a RDN please click Routes to Meeting Eligibility Requirements for Registration Exam for Dietitians After 1/1/2024.